seniorjoinu/ic-cron/example/e2e-test/README.md

 * `yarn install` - install dependencies
 * `yarn start` - start a replica in a separate terminal
+* `yarn build` - build wasm canister code and their ts-bindings
 * `yarn test` - start the test
 * observe replicas logs